gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 _Potentiometers_ are 3 terminal resistors whose resistance can be varied by means of a mechanical wiper or similar actuating device.
 They consist of two outer terminals which provide connections to a fixed resistance made from a conductive track, and a middle pin which connects to the wiper.
 The potentiometer can be turned so that the wiper slides from one end of the track to the other, changing the resistance between it and the two outer pins.
 A rheostat (which is also called a _variable resistor_) is simply a potentiometer but with one of the outside pins missing.
 They typically come in values of 5, 10, 20, 50 and 100kΩ.

-{{< img src="potentiometer-10k-edited.jpg" width="300px" caption="A photo of a panel-mount, through-hole potentiometer from BI Technologies/TT Electronics (part number P160KNP-0EC15B10K).
+{{% figure src="potentiometer-10k-edited.jpg" width="300px" caption="A photo of a panel-mount, through-hole potentiometer from BI Technologies/TT Electronics (part number P160KNP-0EC15B10K).
 The outer pins have a fixed resistance across them of `\(10k\Omega\)`.
-The middle pin is connected to the wiper, and it's resistance varies between the outer pins (linearly in this case, but other tapers exist such as logarithmic) as the knob is turned." >}}
+The middle pin is connected to the wiper, and it's resistance varies between the outer pins (linearly in this case, but other tapers exist such as logarithmic) as the knob is turned." %}}

 Potentiometers are commonly used for user interfaces (e.g. volume control on an audio amplifier), once-off manufacturing calibration, and cheap mechanical rotation to digital converters.